ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 `GOCART <https://gmao.gsfc.nasa.gov/research/aerosol/modeling/>`__ for
 aerosols, `CICE6 <https://github.com/CICE-Consortium/CICE>`__ for sea
 ice, and `WW3 <https://polar.ncep.noaa.gov/waves/wavewatch/>`__ for
 ocean waves.
-Noah, Noah-MP and Rapid Update Cycle (RUC) land models are currently available options within the CCPP framework and the CCPP modules are assumed to be 1D column models.
-Recently, in GFSv17 updates, the Noah LSM (widely used, bulk surface treatment) has been replaced with Noah-MP LSM (explicit canopy, process-based, see details in Section 2.2.).
+Noah, Noah-MP, and Rapid Update Cycle (RUC) land models are currently available options within the CCPP framework, and the CCPP modules are assumed to be 1D column models.
+Recently, in GFSv17 updates, the Noah LSM (widely used, bulk surface treatment) has been replaced with Noah-MP LSM (explicit canopy, process-based, see details in :numref:`Section
+%s <NoahMP>`).
 This transition will contribute: 1) improving surface forecasts when significant heterogeneities exit, 2) looking beyond the LSM as a boundary condition, 3) providing multiple land surface process-level information, and 4) increasing both atmospheric and land surface DA.
 For more information about the UFS, visit the `UFS
 Portal <https://ufscommunity.org/>`__.

+.. _NoahMP:

 Noah-MP
 ============